Fill your College Details

 12. What is Minikube?

-Minikube is a tool that allows you to run a single-node Kubernetes cluster locally on your machine.
-It is primarily used for development and testing purposes, providing an easy way to set up a Kubernetes environment without the need for a complex multi-node cluster.
-Minikube runs Kubernetes clusters on various environments like VMs, Docker containers, or bare-metal machines.
+Minikube is an application that allows you to run a single-node Kubernetes cluster on your desktop.
+It can be used to develop and test, allowing you to create a Kubernetes environment without needing to understand how to set up a complex multi-node cluster.
+Minikube will host Kubernetes clusters on VMs, docker, and on bare-metal systems.

 Key Features of Minikube:

-1. Local Kubernetes Cluster: Provides a lightweight, single-node Kubernetes cluster on your local machine.
+1. Local Kubernetes Cluster: Minikube provides a streamlined, lightweight, single-node Kubernetes cluster on your local machine.

-3. Multi-Environment Support: Can run on different platforms like macOS, Linux, and Windows.
+3. Multi-Environment Support: Minikube can run in macOS, Linux, and Windows environments.

-4. Support for Kubernetes Features: Minikube supports most Kubernetes features like Ingress, Services, Persistent Volumes, and Helm.
+4. Support for Kubernetes Features: Minikube supports most of the Kubernetes operational features, including Ingress, Services, Persistent Volumes, and Helm.

-5. Ease of Use: Simple command-line interface (CLI) to create, start, stop, and manage clusters.
+5. Ease of Use: Contains a simple command-line interface (CLI) to create, start, stop, and manage your clusters.

 Core Kubernetes Interview Questions